 - Don't Panic over Bad Reviews.
 Everyone, even the most successful of authors and artists, gets bad reviews from time to time.
 Again, if you're in a public profession, be prepared for this to happen.
 It's inevitable.

 - Ignore the Trolls.
 There will always be haters and pontificators, noisy "trolls" who are looking for attention more than anything.
 Ignore, don't engage.

 - Watch for Trends and Valuable Critiques.
 While it's best to ignore the ignorant trolls, in some less-than-positive reader reviews, you may observe trends and treasures of insight.
 Use these valuable bits of information when preparing new books, next editions or revising marketing plans.
-Click here to see if it's time to rewrite your self published book.

 - Build Your Review-Resistant Fan Base.
 More than anything, authors need to build a loyal fan base and community eager to read their latest work.
 This requires consistent branding and engagement with that audience.
 Don't just build a book, build a fan base!